-Let’s face it, most people don’t go to college because they enjoy the academic life – they do it because they want a great career that pays a good salary, is reliable, and will ensure their financial comfort for years to come.
-That’s right, if you remove the sugar coating, it’s plain to see that we all go to school to become wealthier.
-You might have additional motivating factors involved like the desire for a collegiate social life, prestige, pride, and pressure from family and friends, but ultimately when it comes to choosing which degree you’re going to pursue, for most of us it comes down to two questions: “will I have a high chance of earning a respectable salary if I pursue this career” and “will I enjoy doing it?”
-If you’re looking for a career that fits that bill but you don’t have the time or willingness to attend a local university, check out the following four online degree options:
+Let’s face it; most people don’t go to college because they enjoy the academic life – they do it because they want a great career that pays a good salary, is reliable and will ensure their financial comfort for years to come.
+That’s right if you remove the sugar coating, it’s plain to see that we all go to school to become wealthier.
+You might have additional motivating factors like the desire for collegiate social life, prestige, pride, and pressure from family and friends.
+Still, ultimately when it comes to choosing which degree you’re going to pursue, for most of us, it comes down to two questions: “will I have a high chance of earning a respectable salary if I pursue this career” and “will I enjoy doing it?”
+If you’re looking for a career that fits that bill, but you don’t have the time or willingness to attend a local university, check out the following four online degree options:

 1. Master of Business Administration

 If you had to choose between going for a Master’s degree in Business Administration (MBA) or a bachelor’s degree in the same field of study, and you chose a bachelor’s degree, we all genuinely feel sorry for you.
 Why?
 Because, on average, graduates with an AACSB online MBA earn $45,000 more per year than those with a bachelor’s degree.

 - How to Take Your Legal Career Further